GeoNode/ansible-geonode/README.md

 # GeoNode Ansible Role

-This Ansible Role will install GeoNode and required dependencies onto an Ubuntu 16.04 (Xenial) host.
+This Ansible Role will install GeoNode and required dependencies onto an Ubuntu 18.04 (Bionic) host.
 It includes tasks for PostgreSQL+PostGIS, GeoServer, GeoNode, nginx, uswgi and also includes tasks for using AWS RDS databases.
 It is meant to be used with a GeoNode template project by following the workflow described here http://github.com/geonode/geonode-project

 ## Requirements